GET-19 Draft Report, for comments until March 22, 2019

-Sessions will focus on disaster risk reduction strategies, national emergency telecommunication planning and policies, resilient infrastructure, and national coordination.
-The event will also highlight the importance of early-warning and monitoring systems, the introduction and use of emerging technologies and innovations, and the application of big data to predict and address emergency situations.
-GET-2019 will showcase and demonstrate the role of new technologies such as big data, Internet of Things, robotics, and Artificial Intelligence in detecting, monitoring and predicting disasters as well as their applications in the immediate aftermath of disasters.
+Discussions focused on disaster risk reduction strategies, national emergency telecommunication planning and policies, resilient infrastructure, and national coordination.
+The event highlighted the importance of early-warning and monitoring systems and showcased and demonstrated the role of new technologies such as big data, Internet of Things, robotics, and Artificial Intelligence in detecting, monitoring and predicting disasters as well as their applications in the immediate aftermath of disasters.

 The Forum highlighted the needs and opportunities of partnerships and cooperation and addressed challenges and opportunities for ICTs in the humanitarian context.
 GET-19 discussed how humanitarian organizations can leverage technology to prepare and respond more effectively and to help victims of conflict or humanitarian crises.
 It helped present existing, and shape new partnerships between the ICT sector, governments and the humanitarian community.

 GET-19 brought together ICT ministers, heads of national ICT regulatory authorities, chief executive officers from the ICT industry, heads of United Nations organizations, other senior level participants and representatives from non- governmental organizations, humanitarian organizations, development banks, regional disaster management organizations, academia and media.